uviclibraries/gen-ai-research/pre-workshop.md

 nav_order: 2
 ---
 ## Pre-Workshop Videos & Activities
-This workshop is primarily hands-on practice with various Generative AI (GenAI) tools to learn to use key features of this class of software for research purposes and indirectly for general productivity.
-Some of the GenAI tools include:
+This workshop consists of a small amount of instruction so that most of the scheduled time can be devoted to interactive practice with various Generative AI (GenAI) tools.
+This allows participants to learn to use key features of these GenAI tools for research purposes and indirectly for general productivity.
+Some of the GenAI tools included in the active learning portion of the workshop are:
 - [Microsoft CoPilot](https://copilot.microsoft.com/){:target="_blank"} (UVic licensed - Use your UVic email address to login)
 - [ChatGPT](https://chat.openai.com/){:target="_blank"}
 - [Google Gemini](https://gemini.google.com/){:target="_blank"}